A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 Technically the plural is scotomata, but nowadays we more often say scotomas.

-• How much of your field is affected?
+• How much of your visual field is affected?

 • Is the macular field affected?